oracle/graal/substratevm/Reflection.md

 Although this may seem too restrictive, it covers the most commonly used patterns of the Reflection API calls.

 The only exception to the constant arguments rule is that the `ClassLoader` argument of `Class.forName(String, ClassLoader)` does not need to be a constant; it is ignored and instead a class loader that can load all the classes on the class path is used.
-The analysis runs to a fixed point which means that a chain of calls like `Class.forName(String).getMethod(String, Class[])` will first replace the class constant and then the method will effectively reduce this to `java.lang.reflect.Method`.
+The analysis runs to a fix point which means that a chain of calls like `Class.forName(String).getMethod(String, Class[])` will first replace the class constant and then the method will effectively reduce this to `java.lang.reflect.Method`.

 Following are examples of calls that can be intercepted and replaced with the corresponding element: